Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Energy Efficiency Maximization

-The iterative algorithm for solving $P_{\text{Dink}}^1$ is provided in Algorithm \ref{alg:Dink}.
-However, this classical transformation has a limitation that the optimized objective value of the transformed problem may not be equivalent to the original FP objective value.
-Thus, applying the Dinkelbach transformation individually to each ratio in multiple ratio FPs, such as WSEE, where the power of one UE affects the EE of all UE, can significantly degrade the expected performance.
+For multiple-ratio objects such as WSEE in $P_{\mathsf{WGEE}}$, Dinkelbach-like transform can be applied by individually transforming each fraction with the Dinkelbach method \cite{rodenas1999extensions}.
+However, applying the Dinkelbach transform individually to each ratio in WSEE, where the power of one UE affects the EE of all UE, can significantly degrade the expected performance.
 Also, it is known that the Dinkelbach-like transform generally fails to converge even for the simplest forms of multiple-ratio problems.
 To deal with these problems, QT has been proposed to ensure that the transformed problem retains the same objective value as the original \cite{shen2018fractional}.
-In addition, QT ensures the equivalence to the optimal solution of the original problem, even when the target of multiple ratio FP is a monotonically increasing function $f(x)$ of individual ratios.
-In QT, each single ratio $A(\mathbf{x}) / B(\mathbf{x})$ of the original objective function is transformed to $2\lambda\sqrt{A(\mathbf{x})} - \lambda^2B(\mathbf{x})$ with respect to the auxiliary variable $\lambda$.
-During the optimization process, $\lambda$ is updated sequentially with the equation $\lambda^{*} = \sqrt{A(\mathbf{x})} / B(\mathbf{x})$ for a fixed $\mathbf{x}$ from the previous step.
+In addition, QT ensures the equivalence to the optimal solution of the original problem.